 Yes, but only if your body needs more cholesterol.

 The cells lining the small intestine each contain transporter molecules (NPC1L1) that absorb cholesterol.
 [The cholesterol-lowering drug Zetia® works by blocking NPC1L1 yet does not reduce risk of heart disease].
-However, if the body does not need any more cholesterol, there is another molecule (ABCG4a) that pumps the cholesterol right back out into the intestines to be eliminated from the body.
+However, if the body doesn’t need any more cholesterol, there are other molecules (ABCG5/8 transporters) that pump the cholesterol right back out into the intestines to be eliminated from the body.
 This is one reason why it is virtually impossible for cholesterol from food to cause “high cholesterol.”
 The intestinal cells know exactly how much is needed and will not allow extra to be absorbed.

 This is brilliant when you think about it (the body is so smart)—it is impossible for the body to break down the complex structure of the cholesterol molecule, so it would make no sense to absorb too much—once it’s inside the body there’s only one way to get rid of it, and that is to excrete it in the bile.
 Why take in more than necessary, if it’s just going to have to be eliminated?